raskyer/razboynik/README.md

 By default the parameter is "razboynik".
 Parameter is the name of the field or header or cookie (depends on method) sent to server.
 If the method is GET, razboynik will simply add at the end of the url = ?razboynik={request}.

 If you want to change the method, add -m flag as : `./razboynik r -u ... -m POST`.
 By default, method is set to GET.
-You have the choice between : GET, POST, HEADER (evil request will be set in headers), COOKIE (not available for now).
+You have the choice between : GET, POST, HEADER (evil request will be set in headers), COOKIE.

 For more option you can add -h flag.
 Or type `./razboynik help run`.
 If you want a step by step configuration just run `./razboynik`.